Ytosko/Mentorism/README.md

 As the software fills all the requirements, base features and also handles almost every exceptions, so we believe this software is correct as asked.

-## Why it is more usefool than previously developed "ChatCheese"
+## Why it is more useful than previously developed "ChatCheese"

 If we take a look on our previously developed **ChatCheese** it was build on **Java** with help of SQL server provided by db4free.net but in this development of Mentorism we build a software based on windows platform in **C#** with **Firebase** using **Firesharp API** which is a big difference here.
 As we know old **JDBC** connector is too slow and noever developed as Firebase was being developed so keeping and showing records from database is much easier than **ChatCheese**